enricomoresco/Software-and-Computing-Repository/README.md

 _python input_test.py_

+The program will ask you to insert the name of the IC_folder,

+_Enter the name of the IC folder_

+you will insert it, for example [IC_case1](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/master/IC_case1) costitute an example case with uniform wind

+_Enter the name of the IC folder IC_case1_

+when you'll read "ALL TESTS PASSED" you'll be ready to proceed to the third step

 ### third step: launch the simulation

 Then and only then the user will lauch the simulation compiling [cfd.py](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/cfd.py).

 _python cfd.py_

+The program will ask you to insert the name of the IC_folder,

+_Enter the name of the IC folder_

+you will insert it, for example [IC_case1](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/master/IC_case1) costitute an example case with uniform wind

+_Enter the name of the IC folder IC_case1_

+and the simulation will run, when it will be complete will tell you

+_simulation completed_

+then you'll be ready for the fourth step

 ### fourth step: print your graphics